zheng0xd/JATIC-internal-docs/archive/acq/funding.md

 # Funding Profile

 The program is funded from FY23 to FY29.
-This page specifies the program funding as outlined by the Program Decision Memorandum, broken down by line item and funding appropriation categories
+This page specifies the program funding as outlined by the Program Decision Memorandum, broken down by line item and funding appropriation categories.

+Numbers below are represented in thousands.

 ## By line item